loveisp/ai4ed2024sol/Track1/README.md

 # Solutions for Track 1

-Use multiple models to obtain answers to questions in the dataset, and then perform ensemble.
+Use multiple models to obtain answers to questions in the dataset.

 The scores of answers from each model after submission are as follows: